+Peach roses are an interesting subset of the color spectrum.
+Not quite orange not quite pink, these can make a lovely addition to your garden.
 Its a little less romantic than the typical reds or pinks.
 They go well as a thank you gift or or as a measure of congratulations to somebody.
 They look great for a college or high school graduation as those are often in the spring time and the pastel colors add a nice variety to those outdoor graduation areas.

-You may see these roses also lumped together as apricot or orange yellow.
+Some people have said that they can mean sympathy as well.
+They are a little more subtle than bright red so that's not a bad idea.
+They didn't grow naturally and were not available until scientists last century were able to breed them.
+Its unclear when the first type was released but they are growing in popularity.
+Breeders have gotten better at getting different shades of peach and as they do, growers keep asking for more!
+You may see these roses also lumped together as apricot or orange/yellow blends.
 You'll get different arguments from different people on the colors.
 Many roses combine this color with white and pink and yellows to almost produce a salmon color.
 Plus depending on the light and time of day, these can go from pink to orange easily.